jooby-dev/jooby-docs/docs/analog/commands/uplink/ExAbsHourMC.md

 #### **hours**

-It's a start hour value and the total number of hours (one diff value for each hour).
+It`s full value of pulse counter with diff for each previous hours (8 hours if reporting data interval is set to 4 hours)
 <br>
 [See details](../../types.md#packed-hours).